Hyperthermia with Chemotherapy

 Hyperthermia Cancer Institute – Los Angeles

-Hyperthermia significantly enhances the cytotoxicity of various anticancer drugs.
+Hyperthermia significantly enhances the effectiveness of various anticancer drugs.

 Hyperthermia works synergistically with chemotherapy drugs against cancer cells, allowing the drugs to more specifically target the tumor.
-This increases chemo’s impact on the cancer without additional chemo side effects.
+This increases chemotherapy’s impact on cancer without additional chemotherapy side effects.

 What is Chemotherapy?

 Chemotherapy consists of drugs that stop or slow the growth of quickly dividing cells, such as cancer.
 While radiation and surgery target just tumors, chemotherapy works throughout the whole body.
 It does this by disrupting the cell cycle – or the process cells go through when they divide and make more cells.
 However, many cells in our body are dividing, not just cancer cells.
 This means chemotherapy can also harm healthy cells that divide quickly, such as those that line your mouth, intestines, or grow hair.
 You cannot receive too much chemotherapy at one time without stronger, potentially dangerous, side effects.
 Hyperthermia increases the concentration of chemotherapy inside the tumor, without any additional toxic side effects.

 The below image examines the cell cycle (the cycle which cells use to divide) and shows where various drugs can work to stop that cell cycle.
 Some nonspecific chemotherapy agents help fight cancer in ways independent of the cell cycle but still act by harming the cancer cells.